boddhisattva/website/_posts/2024-09-24-how-to-test-application-helper-code-with-rspec.md

   RSpec.describe ApplicationHelper, type: :helper do

     describe '#title' do
-      it 'page specific title in the context of the app name' do content_for(:title) { "Page Title" }
+      it 'returns page specific title in the context of the app name' do content_for(:title) { "Page Title" }

         expect(title).to eq("Page Title | #{I18n.t('learner')}")